 - stopped or missed periods

 The tablets work by helping the blood in your womb to clot.
-They've been shown to reduce blood loss by around 50%.

 Non-steroidal anti-inflammatory drugs (NSAIDs)